SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 available may by now be saturated and the infer latency spikes up, breaching set SLAs.
 - The process may continue until load stabilizes.
-- If at any point the number of requested replicas (<=`maxReplicas`) exceeds the resource capacity of the cluster, all requested servers will never be created and thus the Model will remain permanently in the `ScheduleFailed` state.
+- If at any point the number of requested replicas (<=`maxReplicas`) exceeds the resource capacity of the cluster, the requested server replica count will never be reached and thus the Model will remain permanently in the `ScheduleFailed` state.

 While most likely encountered during continuous ramp-up RPS load tests with autoscaling enabled, the pathological case example is a good showcase for the elements that need to be taken